 ) and on-heap memory (spark.executor.memory

-amount of memory and divides it in a6:1
+amount of memory in a6:1

 Memory settings without Native Query Execution Recommended memory settings with Native Query Execution spark.executor.memory